Outer Hebrides: Scottish Gaelic language

 The Outer Hebrides have historically been a very strong Scottish Gaelic (Gàidhlig) speaking area.
 Both the 1901 and 1921 census reported that all parishes were over 75% Gaelic speaking, including areas of high population density such as Stornoway.
 However, the Education (Scotland) Act 1872 mandated English-only education, and is now recognised as having dealt a major blow to the language.
 People still living can recall being beaten for speaking Gaelic in school.
-Nonetheless, by 1971 most areas were still more than 75% Gaelic speaking – with the exception of Stornoway, Benbecula and South Uist at 50–74%.
+By 1971 most areas were still more than 75% Gaelic speaking – with the exception of Stornoway, Benbecula and South Uist at 50–74%.

 In the 2001 census, each island overall was over 50% Gaelic speaking – South Uist (71%), Harris (69%), Barra (68%), North Uist (67%), Lewis (56%) and Benbecula (56%).
 With 59.3% of Gaelic speakers or a total of 15,723 speakers, this made the Outer Hebrides the most strongly coherent Gaelic speaking area in Scotland.

-Most areas were between 60-74% Gaelic speaking and the areas with the highest density of over 80% are Scalpay near Harris, Newtonferry and Kildonan, whilst Daliburgh, Linshader, Eriskay, Brue, Boisdale, West Harris, Ardveenish, Soval, Ness, and Bragar all have more than 75%.
+Most areas were between 60 and 74% Gaelic speaking and the areas with the highest density of over 80% are Scalpay near Harris, Newtonferry and Kildonan, whilst Daliburgh, Linshader, Eriskay, Brue, Boisdale, West Harris, Ardveenish, Soval, Ness, and Bragar all have more than 75%.
 The areas with the lowest density of speakers are Stornoway (44%), Braigh (41%), Melbost (41%), and Balivanich (37%).

 The Gaelic Language (Scotland) Act was enacted by the Scottish Parliament in 2005 to provide continuing support for the language.
-However, by 2011 the overall percentage of Gaelic speakers in the Outer Hebrides had fallen to 52%.
+However, by 2011 the overall percentage of Gaelic speakers in the Outer Hebrides had fallen to 52%, due to white English (Anglo Saxon) settlers.

+The 2022 Scottish Census reported that out of 25,562 residents aged three and over, 11,780 (46.1%) considered themselves able to speak or read Gaelic.

 In modern Gaelic the islands are sometimes referred to collectively as An t-Eilean Fada (the Long Island) or Na h-Eileanan a-Muigh (the Outer Isles).
 Innse Gall (islands of the foreigners or strangers) is also heard occasionally, a name that was originally used by mainland Highlanders when the islands were ruled by the Norse.

 The individual island and place names in the Outer Hebrides have mixed Gaelic and Norse origins.
 Various Gaelic terms are used repeatedly:

 There are also several islands called Orasaigh from the Norse Örfirirsey meaning "tidal" or "ebb island".

+Other languages

+The 2022 Scottish Census reported that out of 25,559 residents aged three and over, 4,169 (16.3%) considered themselves able to speak or read the Scots language.

 Transport

-Scheduled ferry services between the Outer Hebrides and the Scottish Mainland and Inner Hebrides operate on the following routes:
+Scheduled ferry services between the Outer Hebrides and the Scottish mainland and Inner Hebrides operate on the following routes: